IG and Toolkit frequently asked questions

 The NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 require that contractors have an “acceptable” information governance programme – if it is considered acceptable by NHS England and includes an information governance programme which provides for compliance with approved procedures for information management and security.
-Compliance with ‘Confidentiality: the NHS Code of Practice’ and the Data Protection Act 1998 are key elements (this means all community pharmacies need to provide information governance assurances to the NHS on an annual basis.
+Compliance with ‘Confidentiality: the NHS Code of Practice’ and data protection legislation are key elements (this means all community pharmacies need to provide information governance assurances to the NHS on an annual basis.
 These assurances are provided through completion of an online assessment tool, the NHS Information Governance Toolkit (IGT).
 Requirements for IG change annually.
 This requires that personal data (which may be sensitive) such as patient identifiable information is not shared without patient consent or is otherwise allowed by law.
 Similar requirements on the disclosure of personal data exist under the common law duty of confidentiality.
 Therefore, before faxing a prescription to a manufacturer, any information that could be used to identify the patient must be obscured / redacted in black ink unless the patient has consented to their personal data being disclosed.
 A detailed briefing on the legal and ethical provisions that limit or prohibit the use of personal information can be found in the NHS Information Governance: Pharmacy Contractor workbook.

 Although the pre-printed serial number on prescription forms is a unique identifier, this identifies the paper form, not an individual patient.
-For security reasons, local NHS England Team’s record details of which forms were issued to which prescribers.
+For security reasons, local NHS England team’s record details of which forms were issued to which prescribers.
 This information should not normally be in the public domain.

 Specific requirement queries

-Requirement 114: Pharmacy IG Lead
+Pharmacy IG Lead